markstrefford/Apocalypse/VFX_Photo_Style_Transfer/README.md

 1) The particular style image is too complex and doesn't translate well to the source image domain
 1) The hyperparameters used for loss, etc. need modifying
 1) The configuration of VGG19, including loss metrics at various layers, needs re-working for a wider set of use cases

+Additionally, the algorithm appears to regress in performance at various stages of training, with later results worse than earlier ones

+### Aims

+The aim of this project is specifically:

+1) To develop my own variant of deep photo style transfer, specifically focusing on transfering style in the identified mask regions.
+Note this could mean multiple runs through the transfer algorithm, with a "bring it all together" phase at the end (TBD)
+1) To determine the limits of style transfer with this kind of approach, using code that is more in tune with my development standards.
+1) To upskill on building complex computer vision algorithms, including the maths side of things!
+1) To provide a set of building blocks that can be used in future algorithms (including GANs)

+### Software stack

+The current plan is to develop this using Pytorch (latest), removing some of the legacy dependencies of the original Python code
+(https://github.com/ray075hl/DeepPhotoStyle_pytorch) and moving away from LUA as per the original paper code (https://github.com/luanfujun/deep-photo-styletransfer).

+The basis of my style transfer algorithms will be based on deep neural style transfer and some elements of the deep photo style transfer code.